Should I Rent Or Buy a House?

 But Ankur, if you buy a house, you will eventually pay it off, and it will be yours

 Now only if it was so easy.
 Most people forget about the payment to the government - the dreaded taxes.
-Even if you have paid off your mortgage and celebrate thinking that you finally own the house, you realize that property tax still exists.
+Even if you have paid off your mortgage and celebrate thinking that you finally own the house, you realise that property tax still exists.
 If you still believe you own the house, don't pay the tax for a while and see how fast the government comes after you.

 The other cost that people forget is the home maintenance and repairs.